lunduniversity/introprog/autotranslate/README.md

 - **`sbt --client` uses a persistent server.** To stop a running task, kill the server JVM (`--detach-stdio`), not the client.
 After editing `build.sbt`, run `sbt --client reload`.
-- **Masking changes force a re-translate.** Changing what gets masked re-keys units → a one-time model pass (minutes on the GPU box) before `--all` converges back to 0 calls.
-Watch `scratch/progress.txt`.
+- **The cache is placeholder-NORMALIZED, so edits no longer cascade.** The cache keys on each unit's masked form with placeholders renumbered to local order-of-appearance (`Latex.normalize`), so inserting an `\ifswedish` clamp (or any placeholder-shifting edit) re-translates only the *changed* unit, not the whole downstream of the file.
+A masking-rule change (what gets masked) still re-keys the affected units → a one-time model pass; watch `scratch/progress.txt` + `scratch/model-calls.txt`.
+Normalization also de-dups identical-prose units across positions (cache shrank ~30% on adoption).
 - **Don't git-track the generated `-en` side.** `compendium-en/`, `slides-en/` (`.tex` + PDFs) are gitignored; clones regenerate model-free from the committed cache.
 Readers get PDFs via `publish.sh` (fileadmin) and the GitHub release.